kittinunf/fuel/README.md

 ### Response Handling
 ### Either

 * [Either](http://www.ibm.com/developerworks/java/library/j-ft13/index.html) is a functional style data structure that represents data that contains either *left* or *right* but not both.
-It represents result of action that can be error or success (with result).
-The common functional convention is the *left* of an Either class contains an exception (if any), and the *right* contains the result.
+It represents the result of an action that can be error or success (with result).
+The common functional convention is that the *left* of an Either class contains an exception (if any), and the *right* contains the result.

-* Work with either is easy.
+* Working with either is easy.
 You could [*fold*](https://github.com/kittinunf/Fuel/blob/master/fuel/src/test/kotlin/fuel/RequestTest.kt#L355), [*muliple declare*](https://github.com/kittinunf/Fuel/blob/master/fuel/src/test/kotlin/fuel/RequestAuthenticationTest.kt#L44) as because it is just a [data class](http://kotlinlang.org/docs/reference/data-classes.html) or do a simple ```when``` checking whether it is *left* or *right*.

 ### Response
 ``` Kotlin